bioDS/tetres/docs/source/trees.rst

 General Functions
 =================

-A list of the functions available from the module 'treeoclock.trees.time_trees'.
+A list of the functions available from the module 'tetres.trees.time_trees'.

 =============================================    =====================================================================================
    Function                                       Description